Too Stressed to Sleep? These Strategies Can Help.

 Stress and sleep can form a pretty vicious cycle.
 No matter how physically exhausted we feel when our heads hit the pillow, we just can’t seem to quiet our racing minds.
 Then, after tossing and turning our way through the night, we’re way too fatigued to function at our best.
 This leads to more anxiety...and on and on and on.

-Stressors like these send our bodies into “fight or flight” mode.
+Stressors like anxiety and worry send our bodies into “fight or flight” mode.
 Normally, this state of hyperarousal fades away once the threat is gone.
 But chronic stress causes our nervous system to continually work on overdrive, pumping out hormones that keep us revved up and alert even when it’s time to sleep.

 If you’ve been stuck in a cycle of wired nights and exhausted days, your body and mind need help remembering how to relax.
 These strategies can help you break free from unhealthy sleep patterns and finally get some solid shut-eye.